Within the immediate relative or family sponsored visas, some of the most popular ones are the US visas for spouses.

 On average USCIS takes 3-5 months to process and the US Embassy in your home country may take 2-3 months.
 Additionally, the US Embassies in different countries have different working times, which then might speed up or delay the processing of your K3 visa.

 How to become a Lawful Permanent Resident after getting a K3 visa?

-The next step after you have gotten your K3 visa is to become a Lawful Permanent Resident (LPR) of the U.S. This is usually known as getting the Green Card.
-To change your status from your immigrant visa to an LPR, you must first have an approved petition from USCIS and the visa, as well as live in the U.S.
+The next step after you have gotten your K3 visa is to become a Lawful Permanent Resident (LPR) of the US by getting a Marriage Green Card.
+To change your status from your immigrant visa to an LPR, you must first have an approved petition from USCIS and the visa, as well as live in the US.

-After the spouse from a foreign country gets an approved K3 visa, they can also bring their children to the U.S to live with them.
+After the spouse from a foreign country gets an the K3 visa, they can bring their children to the US with them.
 The children which qualify must be unmarried and under 21 years old.

 The children will get a K-4 visa, but if the K3 visa holder gets their CR-1 visa, the child will also have to switch to the appropriate derivative visa.
-The child is allowed to live in the U.S, attend school and higher education, and apply for naturalization after they qualify and get their U.S citizenship.
+The child can live in the US, attend school and higher education, and apply for naturalization after they qualify and get their US citizenship.